martab0/Markdown/Markdown.md

 There's so much confusion, I just can't get no relief.

-*The above text is a quote of Bob Dylan lyrics.*
+*The above text is a quote from the lyrics "All Along the Watchtower" by [Bob Dylan](https://en.wikipedia.org/wiki/Bob_Dylan), an American singer-songwriter awarded with Nobel prize in literature.*

 ## Long paragraph